batatinha-espacial/the-client/README.md

 # the-client

 A client for many internet protocol and a full-featured web browser.
 It's not ready.
-Made in C++, with gtk and boost.
+Made in C++, ~~with gtk and boost.~~ We are slowly switching to Qt.

 # Plans